Brand/Model: Yamaha JR2

 Yamaha JR2 Acoustic Guitar Review

 Sound on the JR2 will be better than expected.
 Although it’s compact in size, the dreadnought body style is known for its sound projection and ability to enhance dynamic tonal range.
-It’s great for many playing styles and music genres, and beginners will quickly find their groove with a comfortable-to-play guitar!
+It’s a great bit of gear for many playing styles and music genres, and beginners will quickly find their groove with a comfortable-to-play guitar!

 - 3/4 size